logicalclocks/logicalclocks.github.io/docs/user_guides/fs/storage_connector/usage.md

 ### Streaming based connector

-For reading data streams, the Kafka storage connector supports reading a kafka topic into spark streaming dataframe instead of a static dataframe as in other connector types.
+For reading data streams, the Kafka Storage Connector supports reading a Kafka topic into Spark Structured Streaming Dataframes instead of a static Dataframe as in other connector types.

 === "PySpark"